 Because we had no definite aim beyond the destruction of Germany and the defeat of Japan, we were prepared to ‘take the aid of the Devil himself,’ as Churchill said when he consummated an Anglo-Russian alliance in 1941.
 Because we fought to win military victory regardless of the consequences, we failed to bring about the better conditions which might have justified our resort to war.

 Baldwin added, “Wartime propaganda added to illusions; all our enemies were knaves, all our Allies friends and comrades – military victory our only purpose.”
 Roosevelt’s relentless, unchallenged demonizing of all German history tinged the entire war with an aura of self-righteous morality.
 “Since the war [was] viewed,” wrote Armstrong, “as a massive struggle of the forces of good against the forces of evil, no compromise [was] thinkable.
-Compromise is possible only between human being who recognize each other as human, as mutually fallible, not between abstract forces, and most certainly not between abstract Good and Evil.”
+Compromise is possible only between human beings who recognize each other as human, as mutually fallible, not between abstract forces, and most certainly not between abstract Good and Evil.”
 Roosevelt never grasped the irony “That the struggle was being waged in coalition with a power [Soviet Russia] that had been a full partner in the [German] aggression of 1939 and that was at least as totalitarian as Nazi Germany…”

 The lack of an overarching strategy turned military victory into strategic defeat.
 In another turn of irony, wrote Armstrong, “The war, begun to secure the independence of Poland and Czechoslovakia, ended with Soviet domination of Eastern and Central Europe.”
 The Holocaust had been ended, but only after a large percentage of Europe’s Jewish population had been killed, and long after the German resistance pleaded for help in overthrowing Hitler.
 Roosevelt’s unflinching devotion to his half-baked policy affected the entire course of the war.
 Unconditional surrender might have been a great slogan.
 But it was a strategic disaster.